Liver

-The liver is a major metabolic organ exclusively found in vertebrates, which performs many essential biological functions such as detoxification of the organism, and the synthesis of various proteins and various other biochemicals necessary for digestion and growth.
+The liver is a major metabolic organ exclusively found in vertebrates which performs many essential biological functions, such as detoxification of the organism and the synthesis of various proteins and other biochemicals necessary for digestion and growth.
 In humans, it is located in the right upper quadrant of the abdomen, below the diaphragm and mostly shielded by the lower right rib cage.
 Its other metabolic roles include carbohydrate metabolism, the production of a number of hormones, conversion and storage of nutrients such as glucose and glycogen, and the decomposition of red blood cells.
 Anatomical and medical terminology often use the prefix hepat- from ἡπατο-, from the Greek word for liver, such as hepatology, and hepatitis.

-The liver is also an accessory digestive organ that produces bile, an alkaline fluid containing cholesterol and bile acids, which emulsifies and aids the breakdown of dietary fat.
+The liver is also an accessory digestive organ that produces bile, an alkaline fluid containing cholesterol and bile acids, which emulsifies and aids the break up of dietary fat.
 The gallbladder, a small hollow pouch that sits just under the right lobe of liver, stores and concentrates the bile produced by the liver, which is later excreted to the duodenum to help with digestion.
 The liver's highly specialized tissue, consisting mostly of hepatocytes, regulates a wide variety of high-volume biochemical reactions, including the synthesis and breakdown of small and complex organic molecules, many of which are necessary for normal vital functions.
-Estimates regarding the organ's total number of functions vary, but is generally cited as being around 500.
+Estimates regarding the organ's total number of functions vary, but are generally cited as being around 500.
 For this reason, the liver has sometimes been described as the body's chemical factory.

 It is not known how to compensate for the absence of liver function in the long term, although liver dialysis techniques can be used in the short term.
 Artificial livers have not been developed to promote long-term replacement in the absence of the liver.
 As of 2018, liver transplantation is the only option for complete liver failure.

+The liver is the largest internal organ in vertebrates and its structure is similar in all other vertebrates.
+It is mostly divided into right and left lobes.